-Companies also check credit scores when you want to rent an apartment or buy a car.
+Companies also check credit scores when you want to rent an apartment or take out a car loan.
 Some employers even insist on seeing your score before offering you a job.

 If your credit score is nothing to be proud of, there are ways to improve it.
 You can either take a DIY approach or hire a credit repair company to go to bat for you and help raise your score.
 But before you decide to hire a credit repair company, there are a few things you need to know.

 How to Fix Your Credit Score

 If your score is low due to things like missed payments, large amounts of debt, or multiple credit inquiries in a short period of time, you’ll have to correct those actions and be patient while your score improves.
 These are things that you can do on your own and don’t necessarily need a credit repair company to help resolve.
 Make a budget, stick to it, pay off debt, and make your payments on time.
 Then your score will begin to rise.